itsallcode/junit5-system-extensions/README.md

 }
 ```

 Note that in order to be able to trap system exit, the `ExitGuard` temporarily replaces the existing security manager (if any).

+## Contributing, Feature Requests and Error Reporting

+Please check our [contribution guide](.github/CONTRIBUTING.md) to learn how you can help with the project, report errors or request features.